dougeby/IntuneDocs/intune/planning-guide-test-validation.md

 You may need design changes to accommodate unforeseen difficulties.
 In addition, all design changes should be fully documented with the reason for each change.
 Here's an example to illustrate what a change could be:

-<blockquote>You realize that you don’t meet the requirements of Network Device Enrollment Service (NDES), and you also learn that the VPN and Wi-Fi profiles can be configured with a root CA satisfying the same requirements without a NDES implementation.</blockquote>
+<blockquote>You realize that you don’t meet the requirements of Network Device Enrollment Service (NDES), and you also learn that the VPN and Wi-Fi profiles can be configured with a root CA satisfying the same requirements without an NDES implementation.</blockquote>

 You might experience challenges or issues that require technical guidance or specialized troubleshooting during the testing and validation process.
 We recommend that you seek assistance through the Microsoft support channels.